-- We have partnered with community programs based on patient's health needs and background to provide a network of services and events to educate on chronic diseases. - We have worked to close care gaps for our Banner Health Network Members through adherence to our internal patient care and preventative initiatives. - We are promoting Doctors on Demand (now Teladoc) for low cost e-visits and virtual care, including iCare for Chronic Disease care management and in-home and EICU services for acute care. - We have deployed a proactive case management approach and outreach process for our Chronic Disease patients within Banner Health's managed population. - Using a Chronic Disease webpage on our facility website, we increased access to online educational opportunities and resource awareness. - We provide asthma screenings, education, and medication to our pediatric populations through the Banner HealthMobile.
+- We have partnered with community programs based on patient's health needs and background to provide a network of services and events to educate on chronic diseases. - We have worked to close care gaps for our Banner Health Network Members through adherence to our internal patient care and preventative initiatives. - We are promoting Doctors on Demand (now Teladoc) for low cost e-visits and virtual care, including iCare for Chronic Disease care management and in-home and EICU services for acute care - We have deployed a proactive case management approach and outreach process for our Chronic Disease patients within Banner Health's managed population. - We continue to promote the Chronic Disease webpage on our facility website to increase online educational opportunities and resource awareness. - Asthma screenings, education, and medication to the pediatric population is provided through our Banner HealthMobile. - We have implemented the Banner Health Network High Value Networks for specialty care, this includes cardiology, oncology, orthopedics, imaging, ophthalmology, GI and neurology.